brendonakay/mdp-projects/lsp/presentation.md

 I like using Vim/NeoVim and wanted to get the most out of my editor.

-Vim makes me feel "close to the metal".
+Vim/NeoVim makes me feel "close to the metal".

 It can be a very powerful tool once learned.

-TODO

 ---